 Directions & Parking

-Get turn by turn directions to the theater.
+Get turn by turn directions to the Resilience Theater at the George R. Brown Convention Center in downtown Houston.

 For Metro Rail please refer to the Rail Schedule.

-Enjoy a pre-performance meal or an intermission snack or dessert in the Grand Foyer at the Wortham Theater Center.
-You can pre-order intermission fare by stopping by the Encore Cafe before the performance.
+Enjoy a pre-performance meal or an intermission snack or dessert in the Foyer at HGO Resilience Theater.
+You can pre-order intermission fare by stopping by the Café

 Subscribers who are seated in the Founders Boxes, Premium Orchestra, or Loge may enjoy elegant dining in the Founders Salon before the performance; reservations are required.
 Call 713-533-9318.